Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 Diet and Oral Health

 What you eat plays a significant role in your dental health.
-A balanced diet helps strengthen teeth and gums while reducing the risk of decay.
+Following practical tips for oral hygiene, like maintaining a balanced diet, not only helps strengthen your teeth and gums but also reduces the risk of decay.

 Best Foods for Healthy Teeth